Common Driving Questions

 - Is transportation provided for getting to Black Spruce Dog Sledding?

-No. We do not provide transportation of any sort to/from our location, nor can we make any recommendations for whom you should hire.
+No. We do not provide transportation of any sort to/from our location.
 We strongly suggest you rent your own vehicle for getting around the Fairbanks area.
 This will be most affordable and provide you with the greatest level of freedom.
 Taxis and other ride-sharing companies are generally very expensive and unreliable for getting to our location.

 - How long is the drive to Black Spruce Dog Sledding from where I'm staying?